 Turner Syndrome is an intersex variation wherein a person is born with a 45X chromosome pattern (sometimes known as 45XO) instead of the typical 46XX.
+This means that all or part of one of the X chromosomes is damaged or missing.

 Someone with Turner Syndrome can develop variations in their other sex characteristics as a result of their chromosome pattern; such as smaller-than-typical ovaries that may stop producing hormones at a younger age than typical.
 They may not menstruate or experience pubertal changes.
 The body of someone with Turner Syndrome may also have some specific physical characteristics, such as a broad chest, a webbed neck, short stature, and medical problems with their heart.